ElevenPaths/thethe/README.md

 ## Updating

-**Make a database backup!** (look section "Database backups and restoration")
+**Make a database backup!** (check the section "Database Backups and Restoration")

 ```bash
 git pull
 ```

-If the source code has been changed all the mounted volumes should reflect the changes, but in certain cases (third party libraries, etc) the images must be rebuilt.
+If the source code has been changed all the mounted volumes should reflect such changes.
+However in certain cases (third party libraries, etc) the images will have to be rebuilt.

 Stop the containers: